alexkleijwegt/SLEEC-LLM/README.md

 Currently the tool only supports Rule-Rule errors, however the framework for Model-Rule errors has also been added.
 This will require the creation of a completely new prompt and can be implemented on line **435**.
 Currently there is just some placeholder text here which is shown when tying to run any Model-Rule analysis.

+**ADDING NEW AGENT SPECIFICATIONS**

+New agent specifications should be added as PDF's to the 'LLM Resources' Folder.
+Currently only ALMI and ASPEN have Specs written, however specifications for more autonomous agents are available at https://www.cs.toronto.edu/~sleec/index.html